 Writing and issuing LLC membership certificates may seem like an intimidating task, but it doesn't have to be for the sake of membership interests.

 - Next, fill out the template and have all other members sign it.

 You may also want to consider having your member certificate notarized.
-This is an excellent way to make sure that the membership certificates will hold up in court if it's ever needed for legal purposes.
+This is an excellent way to make sure that when you issue membership certificates, they will hold up in court if it's ever needed for legal purposes.

 You can use the space provided on this form to issue LLC membership certificates in any state where you have formed an LLC or registered as one, rather than retyping each time.